GSA/datagov-11ty/pages/contact.md

 ---
 date: '2009-10-01T17:15:15'
 excerpt: 'Thank you for your feedback.
-To protect your privacy, please do not include
+To protect your privacy, NEVER include any attachments or
     personal information (such as a social security number), other than your email address.'
 link: https://www.data.gov/contact
 permalink: 'contact/'